 The main benefit of storing things in an S3 compatible storage is that the cost of storage is much cheaper than many other alternatives.
 Many S3 implementations also provide reliable long-term storage.

 - ALTER TABLE S3 supports all types, keys and other options that are supported by the Aria engine.

 - SELECT Any SELECT operations you can perform on a normal table should work with an S3 table.

 - SHOW TABLES will show all tables that exist in the current defined S3 location.

 The S3 storage engine supports full MariaDB discovery.
-This means that if you have the S3 storage engine enabled and properly configured, the table stored in S3 will be automatically discovered when it's accessed with SHOW TABLES, SELECT or any other operation tries to access it.
+This means that if you have the S3 storage engine enabled and properly configured, the table stored in S3 will automatically be discovered when it's accessed with SHOW TABLES, SELECT or any other operation that tries to access it.
 In the case of SELECT, the .frm file from S3 will be copied to the local storage to speed up future accesses.

 When an S3 table is opened for the first time (it's not in the table cache) and there is a local .frm file, the S3 engine will check if it's still relevant, and if not, update or delete the .frm file.

 This means that if the table definition changes on S3 and it's in the